Oestrogel is an easy to use and highly effective way of managing your menopausal symptoms without the need for tablets.

 Answer:

-Hormone replacement therapies are only available with a prescription, so you can’t buy them over the counter.
+Hormone replacement therapies are only available with a prescription, so you can’t get them over the counter.
 Our clinician will need to monitor their use at the start of your treatment to see if they’re working for you, and they can advise you on any side effects you may experience.

 As there are so many types of HRT, not to mention dosages and forms that they come in, getting advice on which one is right for you from our clinician is very important.